-- On derecognition of components: The Statutory Instrument (hereafter refer to as 'SI') stipulated where a local authority replaces a component of an infrastructure asset, for the purposes of determining the carrying amount to be derecognised in respect of that component ("the relevant amount") the local authority shall either, determine the relevant amount as nil; or calculate the relevant amount in accordance with the accounting practices identified in regulation 31. - Gross book value and accumulated depreciation: The audit team has reviewed the infrastructure assets disclosure included in the Council's revised financial statements. - Infrastructure Asset disaggregation: The audit team has challenged the disaggregation of infrastructure assets as reflected on the fixed asset register and concluded that the disaggregation is reasonable.
+- On derecognition of components: The Statutory Instrument (hereafter refer to as 'SI') stipulated where a local authority replaces a component of an infrastructure asset, for the purposes of determining the carrying amount to be derecognised in respect of that component ("the relevant amount") the local authority shall either, determine the relevant amount as nil; or calculate the relevant amount in accordance with the office of the component of the purposes of determining the carrying amount to be derecognised in respect of that component ("the relevant amount") the local authority shall either, determine the relevant amount as nil; or calculate the relevant amount in accordance with the office of the component of the purposes of determining the carrying amount to be derecognised in respect of that component ("the relevant amount") the local authority shall either, determine the relevant amount as nil; or calculate the relevant amount in accordance with the office of the component of the carrying amount of the carryi - \bullet Gross book value and accumulated depreciation: The audit team has reviewed the infrastructure assets disclosure included in the Council's ω evised financial statements. - Infrastructure Asset disaggregation: The audit team has challenged the disaggregation of infrastructure assets as reflected on the fixed asset register and concluded that the disaggregation is reasonable.
 The audit team reviewed and challenged the determination of the useful economic lives applied to infrastructure assets by the Council and confirmed the rationale for the determination of the useful economic lives to be appropriately supported and reasonable in light of information reviewed.